 You’ll be introduced to the language, literature and culture of medieval England and study Old and Middle English texts.
 In this module you will familiarise yourself with the knowledge needed for reading and understanding medieval texts.
 In addition you will be introduced to the basics of grammar and spelling conventions.
-For this module you will have two 1-hour lectures and one 1-hour seminar per week.
+For this module you will have two one-hour lectures and one one-hour seminar per week.

 This module will introduce some of the core skills necessary for literary studies through focus on specific poetry and prose texts.
 You will address topics including: close reading, constructing an argument and handling critical material.
 For this module you will have a combination of lectures and seminars.

 This module, taught through a combination of practical workshops, seminars, and lectures, considers key concepts in the study of dramatic texts, theatre history and performance.
 The module frames these concepts, taking into consideration questions about who performs, where, to whom, why and how, through explorations of key moments in the Western theatrical tradition.

 This wide-ranging module introduces you to the history, literature and art of the Greek World from 1600BC-31BC, from the Bronze Age to a point when Greece had become part of the Roman Empire; no prior knowledge of the Greek world is required.
 You will consider major chapters of Greece’s history, such as the Mycenean Period, the rise of the city-state in the Archaic period, and Alexander the Great.
 You will also explore developments in Greek literary and artistic culture and as consider aspects of the reception of ancient Greece in modern western culture.
 For this module you will have one two-hour lecture each week over the course of 10 weeks.